JaredSystems/blog/src/content/writings/software-best-practices.md

 You need one or many single source of truth.
 A single source of truth (SSOT) ensures that all data elements are managed or edited in just one place within an information system.
 This is to ensure data consistency and integrity.
 You can have many different SSOTs for different "facts".
-For marmot systems, I have 2 SSOTs, one for input semantics and another for data integrity.
+For marmot systems, I have 2 SSOTs, one for input normalization and another for data integrity.

-- Backend acts as the SSOT for input/application semantics (password complexity, string format).
+- Backend acts as the SSOT for input/application normalization (password complexity, string format).
 - Postgres acts as the SSOT for data integrity. (business invariants, uniqueness, foreign keys).

 Example: Marmot has many moving parts: a frontend, a mobile app, and an embedded database in the mobile app.